WolframResearch/codeparser/docs/compatibility.md

 This is due to various issues including LibraryLink versioning and rpath changes on MacOSX.

+## C++ Compiler Compatibility

+CodeParser uses C++11 features and requires a compiler that can support at least C++11.

+## Wolfram Compiler Compatibility

+The ExprLibrary built by the Wolfram Compiler requires 13.1+.

 ## Earlier Versions

 Wolfram versions before 12.1 must build from sources to use CodeParser.